nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-1.md

 Instructions:

-1. Head west past the [Traveling Cart](https://stardewvalleywiki.com/Traveling_Cart)
+1. Head west past the [Traveling Cart](https://stardewvalleywiki.com/Traveling_Cart) area.
 2. Head south toward the [Abandoned House](https://stardewvalleywiki.com/Abandoned_House).
 3. Head east toward the area where [Spring Onions](https://stardewvalleywiki.com/Spring_Onion) spawn.
    - When foraging grouped items, stand in the center of a 3x3 box containing as many items as possible.
 Drag the right mouse button over all the items to rapidly collect them.